Azure/azure-docs-sdk-java/docs-ref-conceptual/overview.md

 - [Web apps](java-sdk-azure-web-apps-samples.md)
 - [SQL Database](java-sdk-azure-sql-database-samples.md)

 A unified [reference](https://docs.microsoft.com/java/api) is available for all packages in both the service and management libraries.
-New features, breaking changes, and migration instructions are available in the [release notes](java-sdk-azure-release-notes.md).
+New features, breaking changes, and migration instructions from previous versions are available in the [release notes](java-sdk-azure-release-notes.md).